-Safety policies and the HSWA
+Safety policies and the HSWA/Health and Safety Order

-Safety policies underpin the HSWA's approach to health and safety.
-The law makes it clear that health and safety is not a marginal or a technical issue, but an integral part of management, organisation and how people do their work.
-Detailed regulations, for example the handling of pathogens, only work properly if the organisation as a whole actively promotes health and safety at work.
+Safety policies underpin the HSWA's/Health and Safety Order approach to health and safety.
+The law makes it clear that health and safety is not a marginal or technical issue, but an integral part of management, organisation and how people do their work.
+Detailed regulations, for example, the handling of pathogens, only work properly if the organisation as a whole actively promotes health and safety at work.